 2018 Negev Dinner

-Hamilton’s 2018 Negev Dinner is thrilled to honour Hamilton-born Eugene Levy on Thursday May 17, 2018 at the Hamilton Convention Centre!
-Proceeds will support ALEH Jerusalem, part of Israel’s premier network serving children and young adults with severe multiple disabilities
+Thank you to everyone who joined us in honouring Eugene Levy on May 17, 2018.
+Proceeds from the Negev Dinner will support ALEH Jerusalem, part of Israel’s premier network serving children and young adults with severe multiple disabilities.

 Hollywood Comes to Hamilton

 The Negev Dinner was created by JNF Canada to honour outstanding communal leaders, distinguished citizens, and significant events in Canadian Jewish life.
 This year the JNF Hamilton Negev Dinner will glitter with a touch of theatrical magic!